 As we grow older, the phrase, “time flies” is uttered often.
 For me, however, this past year did not fly by; the year progressed seemingly slowly in the best possible way.
-While 365 days have lapsed, I feel as though 5 years worth of experiences had taken placed since I unchained from the golden handcuff.
+While only 365 days have lapsed, I feel as though 5 years worth of experiences had taken place since I unchained from the golden handcuff.

 Did I figure out what I want to do with my life yet?
 Not exactly.
 But I’ve found peace in not rushing to define that big lofty question.
 After all, life is a journey, and I’m in no hurry to get to the end.
 I did, however, had ample time to try out new things, and forged life lessons that I can take with me as I continue to navigate life through the great unknown.

 I like plans, a lot.
 In the corporate world, I almost always had my precious 15 days of vacation days strategically and meticulously planned out by January 1st of each year.
 The year is then spent pining for these vacations to arrive.
 This past year, however, has forced me to let plans modify and let life forge on its own.